 - Mammograms and bone density (DEXA) scan referrals.

-Novant Health Hillsdale Medical Associates is proud to be the only office in Davie County offering a full range of reversible birth control methods including Mirena, Skyla and Paragard IUDs, and Implanon and Nexplanon implantable rods.
+Novant Health Hillsdale Medical Associates is proud to be the only office in Davie County offering a full range of reversible birth control methods including Mirena, Skyla, Kyleena and Paragard IUDs, and Nexplanon implantable rods.
 Please click here for a complete list of birth control methods.

 Condoms can reduce the risk of unplanned pregnancy and sexually transmitted infections.
 Condoms are always available free of charge to our patients in our office.
 Ask your provider during your appointment, or call our office at 336-998-9060 to learn about this service.

-A note about affording birth control: Even if you do not have insurance, you can afford birth control!
-Novant Health Hillsdale Medical Associates will never turn away anyone based on ability to pay.
-In addition to condoms, we offer a variety of low-cost and free birth control methods.
+A note about affording birth control: Novant Health Hillsdale Medical Associates will never turn away anyone based on ability to pay.
+In addition to condoms, we work with the local Health Department and offer a variety of low-cost and free birth control methods.
 We also take Medicaid and the Medicaid Family Planning Waiver.
 These programs cover annual gynecologic exams, Pap smears, birth control and birth control management.

 A Pap test or Pap smear is a tool used to check for changes in cervical cells that could lead to or indicate cervical cancer.
 An abnormal result does not mean you have cancer, but does indicate that a colposcopy or other follow-up is needed.
 Click the links below to learn more about: